YTsaurusQueue API

 Creating a queue is no different from creating a regular ordered dynamic table.

-You can determine whether the system has recognized the queue by checking the page of the dynamic table object for the presence of the Queue tab.
+You can verify that the system has recognized the queue by checking if the Queue tab has appeared on the page of the dynamic table object.

 Creating a consumer

-You can determine whether the system has recognized the consumer by checking the page of the dynamic table object for the presence of the Consumers tab.
+You can verify that the system has recognized the consumer by checking if the Consumers tab has appeared on the page of the dynamic table object.

 Registering a consumer with a queue